 So, is this sexism or just “market forces”?
 That is, is female acting work devalued compared to men’s because people in positions of power don’t value women?
 Or is it because casting women over 34 decreases box office returns, whereas casting older men does not?
 Pater and her colleagues suggest that it’s sexism.
 One study, they explain,

 …actually examined the combined effect of gender and age on box office performance [and] revealed that casting a female lead older than 32 years of age does not influence a movie’s box office performance, whereas casting a male lead older than 42 decreases box office revenues by almost 17% (source).

 So the presence of male actors in their forties and over decreases box office revenue, but they still get paid more than women of the same age.
 In contrast, casting women in their mid-thirties and over doesn’t bring down profits, but she’s still less valuable in the eyes of producers.
-Sexism sounds like a plausible explanation to me.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Sexism sounds like a plausible explanation to me.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.